YellowFoxH4XOR/pre-post/README.md

 ```
 Creates a pre-change verification check for F5 devices.

+**New Feature**: Now operates asynchronously - returns immediately with a 202 status code while processing happens in the background.

 ### 2. Post-Check API
 ```http
 POST /api/v1/postcheck/{batch_id}
 ```
 Creates a post-change verification check for F5 devices.

+**New Feature**: Now operates asynchronously - returns immediately with a 202 status code while processing happens in the background.

 ### 3. Diff API
 ```http
 GET /api/v1/batch/{batch_id}/diff
 ```
 Gets differences between pre and post-change checks.

+**New Feature**: Now provides comprehensive output including:
+- All commands executed
+- Detailed diffs for each command
+- Full pre and post outputs for comparison

 ### 4. Status API
 ```http